Igrium/rl_among_us/docs/socket_coms.md

 `taskComplete [data: {canceled: boolean}]`

 This message lets the server know that the client successfully QR code verified the task it was doing.
 Unless `canceled` = `true`.
 Then it means that the QR code verification failed.

+---
+`startGame`

+(TESTING ONLY)

+This arguement-less command requests that the server start the game.
+It is used for testing games without the emergency button connected.